deblynprado/wp-outdated-browser/README.md

 This is a plugin to check if your user is using the lastest version of a browser.

 ##Installation##
-* Upload the `WordPress Outdated Browser` directory to the `/wp-content/plugins/` directory
+* Upload the `WP Outdated Browser` directory to the `/wp-content/plugins/` directory
 * Activate the plugin through the `Plugins` menu in WordPress

 ##Frequently Asked Questions##